WLFL PROPERTIES

 The Neil Holloway Reesville Nature Refuge

-The Neil Holloway Reesville Nature Refuge is located off Watson Lane, Reesville in the Sunshine Coast Hinterland, Southeast Queensland.
-The total property area is 13.44 hectares and covers the junction of 3 small steep valleys carrying permanent streams that become the headwaters of Elamon Creek, a tributary of the Mary River.
+The Neil Holloway Reesville Nature Refuge is located off Watson Lane, Reesville, in the Sunshine Coast Hinterland, South East Queensland.
+The total property area is 13.44 hectares and covers the junction of three small steep valleys carrying permanent streams that become the headwaters of Elamon Creek, a tributary of the Mary River.

 The area supports a mosaic of predominantly closed forests with limited areas of tall to very tall open forests.
 Complex notophyll rainforest (Regional Ecosystem (RE) 12.8.3) is prevalent.
 This very distinctive forest is dominated by bunya pine (Araucaria bidwillii), brush box (Lophostemon confertus) and blue quandong (Elaeocarpus grandis).